 Sometimes the problems with older radiators are less obvious.
 Modern boilers run at lower temperatures for better efficiency, so old models can struggle to deliver enough heat on these systems.
 Even after a power flush, debris that’s built up inside over time can also slow heat transfer and cause uneven warmth across your home.

-If you’re redecorating, changing furniture layouts or renovating, it’s the perfect time to review your radiators.
+If you’re redecorating, changing furniture layouts or renovating, it’s the perfect time to review whether your radiators need upgrading.
 You can choose models that heat efficiently, free wall space and complement the way you live.
-Even if your old radiators still work, newer designs offer genuine improvements in comfort, efficiency and style.
+Even if your old radiators still work, newer designs offer genuine improvements in comfort and efficiency.

-Here are five good reasons to replace your old radiators – and none of them are just about looks:
+Here are five good reasons to replace or upgrade your old radiators – and none of them are just about looks: